jiaye-wu/jiaye-wu.github.io/_posts/en-us/2025-02-09-blog-post-PC-trick01.md

 4. Set trigger as when system boots and when user login.
 5. The operation is to run a programme, in that you create a task that points to the ``MountDisk.bat`` file.
 6. Reboot the computer and you shall have your new disk created.
 If not, tweak the trigger conditions in Step 4.
-7. [optinal] When succeed, you can export the scheduled task rule as a ``.xml`` file for setup in other computers.
+7. [optional] When succeed, you can export the scheduled task rule as a ``.xml`` file for setup in other computers.

 The issue with this method is that ``subst`` does not support **recycle bin** and no programme (``*.exe``) can be launched from the new path.
 Due to the lack of recycle bin, it is **very unsafe** to use the path in file-sync software.